Our Mission

 Sometimes we forget ourselves or get grumpy, but we try rein it in, apologize if appropriate, and try again next time.

-We work together, share ideas, and leverage our collective strengths, while empowering each other to grow, learn, and explore new areas of interest.
-We support the people we serve to build skills and confidence, recognizing and affirming their strengths, their contributions to our lives and learning, and their self-determination and efficacy.
+We work together, share ideas, and leverage our collective strengths, while empowering each other and the people we serve to grow, learn, and explore new areas of interest.
+We recognize and affirm thecontributions of others to our lives and learning and promote their self-determination and efficacy.

-Lived experience leads many of us and the people we work with into work that is meaningful and connected to their pasts.
-Personal history can motivate people and give them practical wisdom that can benefit others.
-People with lived experience can serve as vicarious models that inspire confidence in others on their journeys.
+Lived experience leads many of the people to work that is meaningful and connected to their pasts.
+Personal history can motivate people, give them practical wisdom that can benefit others, and offer a model that inspires confidence in others on their journeys.
+Work that is motivated by lived experience also comes with risks like burnout and organizational practices that inadvertently harm or exploit people's commitment.

 We know we won't always be perfect, but we aim to enable participation by professionals with lived experience while avoiding harmful practices.

 Programs and services should be attuned to the historical, cultural, and community experiences of the people they serve while enabling the appropriate expression of the cultural, historical, and community experiences of workers.
+We honor the role of group differences while moving past stereotypes regarding race, ethnicity, gender, sexuality, and religion with humility, aiming to honor the full individuality of each person.

 Board Chair